 Students applying must have good quantitative skills with an undergraduate or higher degree from an accredited institution in mathematics, statistics, biostatistics, computer sciences, biomedical engineering, or other closely related areas.
+All prospective students must provide evidence of basic skills in computer programming through coursework.
+Typically, we expect all applicants to have taken the following courses or their equivalents.
 It is recommended that candidates will also have taken basic coursework in human biology and/or genetics.
-All prospective students must provide evidence of basic skills in computer programming through coursework or documented experience.
-Promising candidates can arrange to take the appropriate courses to rectify deficiencies with the approval of the Program Director.
-Typically, we expect all applicants to have taken the following courses or their equivalents.
-If you have any questions about whether a course will meet our prerequisites, please inquire at firstname.lastname@example.org or by calling 314-362-1384.
+If you have any questions about whether a course will meet our prerequisites, please inquire by emailing OHIDS-Education@wustl.edu.

 Derivatives of algebraic, trigonometric, and transcendental functions, techniques of differentiation and applications of the derivative.
 The definite integral and Fundamental Theorem of Calculus.
 Areas.
 Simpler integration techniques.